thomasballinger/remoteFreesurfer/readme.md

 My email is my full name, first then last, and is a US gmail address.
 Even if you don't need help, I'd love to hear from you if you're using these scripts.

-Uses a ami created by Pedro Paulo de Magalhães Oliveira Junior (see freesurfer mailing list for contact info)
+Uses an ami created by Nick Schmansky, posted about on the Freesurfer Wiki (see freesurfer mailing list for contact info)

 Requires Python (I think anything >= 2.5 should work, but certainly not 3)